hackathonismb/2D-3D-Molecular-Cartoons/README.md

   Output: a SVG text showing the nodes as ovals using the center, width and length

 <b>4.
 Use simple shapes (e.g., triangles, rectangles, ovals, hexagone, pentagon, etc) to represent the domains.
-Add some 3D effect and label to the shape.</b>
+Add some 3D effect and label to the shape.</b> (By Sarah Zhao and others)

   Input: a shape, e.g., hexagon